voyagersearch/quickstart-java/README.md

 Voyager Java Quickstart
 ========================

-This purpose of this article is to provide simple examples of extending Voyager with Java.
+This purpose of this project is to provide simple examples of extending Voyager with Java.

  * [Custom Extractors and mimetypes](docs/extractors.md)
  * [Working with DiscoveryJobs](docs/discoveryjob.md)